Accelerator: HPU Training

 Inference in fp8 is a two step process.

 1. Measurement mode: This step injects PyTorch measurement hooks to the model.
-Model is run on a portion of the dataset, and these measurement hooks measure the data statistics (e.g. max abs) and outputs them into a file specified by the json.
+Model is run on a portion of the dataset, and these measurement hooks measure the data statistics (e.g. max abs) and outputs them at the filepath specified by json.

-2. Quantization mode: This is achieved by replacing modules with quantized modules implemented in HQT that quantize and dequantize the tensors.
+2. Quantization mode: This is achieved by replacing modules with quantized modules implemented in INC that quantize and dequantize the tensors.
 It includes multiple steps, viz:

 • Loading the measurements file.